-Beginning mid-February 2008, credit markets experienced a dramatic and sudden adverse change.
+Beginning in mid-February 2008, credit markets experienced a dramatic and sudden adverse change.
 The severity of the limitation on liquidity was largely unanticipated by the markets.
 Credit once again froze, and in the mortgage market, valuations of non-Agency RMBS and whole mortgage loans came under severe pressure.
 This credit crisis began in early February 2008, when a heavily leveraged investor announced that it had to de-lever and liquidate a portfolio of approximately \$30 billion of non-Agency RMBS.
 Prices of these types of securities dropped dramatically, and lenders started lowering the prices on non-Agency RMBS that they held as collateral to secure the loans they had extended.
-The subsequent failure of a major investment bank worsened the crisis.
-During the past six months, due to the deterioration in the market value of our assets, we received margin calls under our repurchase agreements, amended liquidity and net income covenants in our warehouse facilities, obtained additional funding from third parties, including from Annaly, and took other steps to increase our liquidity.
+The subsequent failure in March 2008 of a major investment bank worsened the crisis.
+During the past nine months, due to the deterioration in the market value of our assets, we received and met margin calls under our repurchase agreements, which resulted in our obtaining additional funding from third parties, including from Annaly, and taking other steps to increase our liquidity.
+Additionally, the disruptions during the six months ended June 30, 2008 resulted in us not being in compliance with the net income covenant in one of our whole loan repurchase agreements and the liquidity covenants in our other whole loan repurchase agreement at a time during which we had no amounts outstanding under those facilities.
+We amended these covenants, and on July 29, 2008, we terminated those facilities to avoid paying non-usage fees.
+Although we made no asset sales during the quarter ended June 30, 2008, for the third quarter of 2008, we sold assets with a carrying value of \$432.6 million in AAA-rated non-Agency RMBS for a loss of approximately \$113.1 million, which includes a realized loss of \$11.6 million related to the August 28, 2008 transaction described below, and terminated \$983.4 million in notional interest rate swaps for a loss of approximately \$10.5 million, which together resulted in a net realized loss of approximately \$123.6 million.

-The challenges of the first quarter have continued into and subsequent to the second quarter, as financing difficulties have severely pressured liquidity and asset values.
+The challenges of the first quarter of 2008 have continued into the second and third quarters, as financing difficulties have severely pressured liquidity and asset values.
+In September 2008, Lehman Brothers Holdings, Inc., a major investment bank, experienced a major liquidity crisis and failed.
 Securities trading remains limited and mortgage securities financing markets remain challenging as the industry continues to report negative news.
 This dislocation in the non-Agency mortgage sector has made it difficult for us to obtain short-term financing on favorable terms.
 As a result, we have completed loan securitizations in order to obtain long-term financing and terminated our un-utilized whole loan repurchase agreements in order to avoid paying non-usage fees under those agreements.
 In addition, we have continued to seek funding from Annaly.
-Under these circumstances, we expect to take actions intended to protect our liquidity, which may include reducing borrowings and disposing of assets.
+Under these circumstances, we expect to take actions intended to protect our liquidity, which may include reducing borrowings and disposing of assets as well as raising capital as we recently did.
+As a result, we expect to operate with a low level of leverage and to continue to take actions that would support available cash.